Prince

 Graffiti Bridge

 In 1990, Prince went back on tour with a revamped band for his stripped down, back-to-basics Nude Tour.
-With the departures of Boni Boyer, Sheila E., the horns, and Cat, Prince brought in Rosie Gaines on keys, drummer Michael B, and dancing trio, The Game Boyz, Tony M., Kirk Johnson, and Damon Dickson.
-The European and Japanese tour was a financial success with its short, greatest hits setlist.
+With the departure of Boni Boyer, Sheila E., the horns, and Cat, Prince brought in Rosie Gaines on keys, drummer Michael B, and dancing trio, The Game Boyz comprising Tony M., Kirk Johnson, and Damon Dickson.
+The 56-date Nude Tour of European and Japan was a financial success with its greatest hits setlist.

-The film, released on November 20 1990, was a critical and box office flop, grossing just $4.2 million.
-After the release of the film and album the last remaining members of The Revolution, Miko Weaver and Dr. Fink left Prince’s band.
+The film, released in November 1990, was a critical and box office flop, grossing just $4.2 million.

 Diamonds And Pearls

 1991 marked the debut of Prince’s new band, the The New Power Generation.
 The name come from a concept developed into his previous album, through the number New Power Generation.
-With guitarist Miko Weaver and long-time keyboardist Doctor Fink gone, Prince added bass player Sonny T., Tommy Barbarella on keyboards, and a brass section known as the Hornheadz to go along with Levi Seacer, Jr. (taking over on guitar), Rosie Gaines, Michael Bland, and Game Boyz.
+With guitarist Miko Weaver and long-time keyboardist Dr. Fink gone, Prince had Levi Seacer, Jr. switch to guitar and added bass player Sonny T., Tommy Barbarella took over on keyboards.

 The Hits / The B-Sides